rpolars/r-polars0/tests/testthat/_snaps/polars_envvars.md

       POLARS_VERBOSE                                                      0
       POLARS_WARN_UNSTABLE                                                0

-      See `?polars::polars_envvars` for the definition of all envvars.
+      See `?polars0::polars_envvars` for the definition of all envvars.

 # non-default value for each envvar: envvar=POLARS_FMT_MAX_COLS, value=1